stylerevolution/class-site/first-exercise/glama-lorem.md

 ---

 [^1]: Footnote as it should be using Markdown syntax.
-[2]: Footnote using regular square brackets according to an established convention for plaintext footnotes.
+[2]: Footnote using regular square brackets.
 <sup>3</sup> Footnote manually faked using an HTLM superscript tag.
 <sup id="fn4">4.
 HTML Footnote <a href="#ref4" title="Jump back to footnote 4 in the text.">↩</a></sup>